konstructio/gitops-catalog/README.md

 ### Kubefirst Tokens

-Any GitOps Catalog application can use the following tokens in their application's YAML so they can be replacde with the provisioned cluster information:
+Any GitOps Catalog application can use the following tokens in their application's YAML so they can be replaced with the provisioned cluster information:

 | Token                                             | Description                                                                                                                      |
 |---------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------|